 - Option 2: To layer the overnight oats, follow option one, but add half the frozen berries to the oat mixture.
 Add the other half to your serving bowl or jar.

 - Place both the bowls in the fridge for at least two hours, or longer if suitable.
 If you can, give the oat mixture a stir after about an hour.
 Adjust with more milk, if you wish for a looser consistency.

 - Spoon the oat mixture on top of the frozen fruit (if following option 2) and add toppings of your choice.

-- You can either layer the fruit and oats, by having fruit at the bottom of your bowl or jar and then topping with the oat mixture, or combine all together.
+- You can either layer the berries and oats, by having berries at the bottom of your bowl or jar and then topping with the oat mixture, or combine all together.

 - Be sure to stir very thoroughly so the chia seeds and oats can soak up the milk and the juices from the fruit as it thaws.

-- Don't worry about thawing the fruit first, the beauty of this breakfast is that is thaws in the fridge as the oats soak!
+- Don't worry about thawing the berries first, the beauty of this breakfast is that is thaws in the fridge as the oats soak!

 - If you like quite a loose texture, then add a dash more milk as you serve them.

 - See above in the recipe post for some ideas for fun toppings!